nigelp/context_engineer/README.md

 ## 🎯 How to Use

+0. **(Optional) Load an Example**: Choose a pre-built prompt from the "Examples" menu to get started quickly.
 1. **🎭 Define Persona**: Set the AI's role and expertise (hover ℹ️ for examples)
 2. **📝 Write Prompt**: Clearly state your task (hover ℹ️ for guidance)
 3. **🔍 Add Context**: Include constraints and background (hover ℹ️ for tips)